aasimahmad/aasimahmad/README.md

 - 🔭 I’m currently working @ [Cognizant][cognizant-website]
 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other creators
-- 📫 How to reach me: Email me on [email] and we will catch-up
+- 📫 How to reach me: [Email] me and we will catch-up
 - 🥅 2021 Goals: Complete 10 projects which I can feel proud of
 - ⚡ Fun fact: I love to eat, sleep and watch movies